GoogleForCreators/web-stories-wp/readme.txt

 For the plugin's full changelog, please see [the Releases page on GitHub](https://github.com/googleforcreators/web-stories-wp/releases).

+= 1.25.1 =

+* Fixes an issue with an incorrectly shown compatibility warning in the checklist.
+* Fixes template insertion from the dashboard
+* Fixes a couple of edge case issues around media uploads & trimming.

 = 1.25.0 =

 * New feature: background blurring support for webcam recording.